arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

 *Step 2:* Upon examining the script, you’ll notice that the password for the next level is being written in a file called t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv in the /tmp directory.

+        cat /usr/bin/cronjob_bandit22.sh.
         cat /tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv

+### Bandit Level 22 → Level 23
+**Key Takeaways**: Learn how to modify shell scripts that form part of a cron job.
+A program is running automatically at regular intervals from cron, the time-based job scheduler.
+Look in /etc/cron.d/ for the configuration and see what command is being executed.
+NOTE: Looking at shell scripts written by other people is a very useful skill.
+The script for this level is intentionally made easy to read.
+If you are having problems understanding what it does, try executing it to see the debug information it prints.

+**Approach**:

+*Step 1:* Start by navigating to the /etc/cron.d directory.
+Here, you’ll find three cron job files corresponding to the next three levels.
+These are plain ASCII text files.
+Open cronjob_bandit23, as it pertains to the level we're working on.

+        cd /etc/cron.d
+        ls
+        cat cronjob_bandit23.sh

+Inside, you'll see that it runs a script located at /usr/bin/cronjob_bandit23.sh.
+Open the file.

+        cat /usr/bin/cronjob_bandit23.sh.

+*Step 2:* Examining the script, it appears that the value assigned to the mytarget variable leads us to the password, since it points to a directory at /tmp/$mytarget.
+Since the script is executed by a cron job running as the bandit23 user, the myname variable will be set to bandit23.

+By manually evaluating the expression assigned to mytarget with myname=bandit23, we can determine the exact directory path.

+        echo I am user bandit23 | md5sum | cut -d ' ' -f 1

+We get the value of mytarget as "8ca319486bfbbc3663ea0fbe81326349".

+*Step 3:* Once we enter the correct value of mytarget, we can navigate to /tmp/$mytarget and retrieve the password for the next level.

+        cat /tmp/8ca319486bfbbc3663ea0fbe81326349